stolostron/rhacm-docs/manage_cluster/cloud_conn_bare.md

 ## Prerequisites
 {: #prereq}

-You must have the following prerequisites before creating a cloud connection:
+You need the following prerequisites before creating a cloud connection:

 * A deployed Red Hat Advanced Cluster Management for Kubernetes hub cluster

-* Internet access for your Red Hat Advanced Cluster Management for Kubernetes hub cluster so it can create the Kubernetes cluster on your bare metal server.
+* Internet access for your Red Hat Advanced Cluster Management for Kubernetes hub cluster so it can create the Kubernetes cluster on your bare metal server

 * Your bare metal server login credentials, which include the libvirt URI, SSH Private Key, and a list of SSH known hosts.
-See [Generating an SSH private key and adding it to the agent](https://access.redhat.com/documentation/en-us/openshift_container_platform/4.3/html/installing_on_bare_metal/installing-on-bare-metal#ssh-agent-using_installing-bare-metal).
+See [Generating an SSH private key and adding it to the agent](https://access.redhat.com/documentation/en-us/openshift_container_platform/4.3/html/installing_on_bare_metal/installing-on-bare-metal#ssh-agent-using_installing-bare-metal)

-* Account permissions that allow installing clusters on the bare metal infrastructure.
+* Account permissions that allow installing clusters on the bare metal infrastructure

 ## Creating a cloud connection by using the console
 {: #create_gui}